 COVID-19 poses a hurdle because of new social distancing and sanitization requirements:

 - Meeting rooms and conference rooms might have to be more open

-- Shared desks may have to be cleaned after each use
+- Shared or coworking desks may have to be cleaned after each use

 - Cleaning costs for all offices will likely increase post-COVID-19